-Classic, easy and delicious, these are My Best Blueberry Pancakes.
-Made with standard pantry items, you’ll never need to buy a box again!
+Classic, easy and delicious buttermilk blueberry pancakes.
+Made with standard pantry items, you’ll never need to buy a box of pancake mixagain!

 For plain pancakes: Increase milk to 1 1/4 cups and reduce sugar to 2 Tbsp.